 4. In compelling circumstances affecting the health or safety of students

-Notification of the collection and use of student information is indicated on the student registration form and updated annually through the student information form.
+Notification of the collection and use of student information is indicated on student registration forms and updated annually.
 Personal information collected and used for any other purpose requires the consent of a parent/guardian or the adult student.

 How Do I Access My Child(s) Personal Information?

-Students, or parents/guardians can request access to information held by the HCDSB by contacting the Principal of their school that the student or their child attends, or the school that the student last attended.
-Please be aware that while an individual has access to their own personal information and general records, they do not have a right to access personal information about any other student, unless they are the parent or guardian.
+Parents/guardians can request access to information held by the HCDSB by contacting the Principal of their school, or the school that the student last attended.
+While an individual has access to their own personal information and general records, they do not have a right to access personal information about any other student, unless they are the parent or guardian.

-Parents/guardians and students over 18 years of age may request that a correction be made to their records.
-The Halton Catholic District School Board is required to make the correction where the person demonstrates the record is incomplete or inaccurate.
+Parents/guardians and students over 18 years of age may request a correction be made to their records.
+HCDSB is required to make the correction when the student record is incomplete or inaccurate.
 However, the Board is not required to correct a professional opinion, an observation made in good faith, or a record that was not originally created by the Board.

 (Ontario School Transcript)

 All transcripts and diplomas will be sent to you via regular postal mail or may be picked up at the Catholic Education Centre (802 Drury Lane, Burlington, ON).

-Once your order is recieved and order completed, you will receive an email.
+Once your order is received and completed, you will receive a confirmation email.

-If you chose to have your transcript and/or diploma mailed to you, they will be sent to you by regular mail at this point.
-If you chose to pick up your transcript and/or diploma, they will be kept at the Catholic Education Centre for one month.
-If you do not pick up your order after one month of recieving notification, your order be securely distroyed.
+If you choose to pick up your transcript and/or diploma, it will be kept at the Catholic Education Centre for one month.
+If you do not pick up your transcript and/or diploma after one month of receiving a notification email, your order will be destroyed securely.

-Please note that the Halton Catholic District School Board does not forward transcripts or diplomas to Colleges or Universities, your records are forwarded to you.
-Student records are confidential.
-If your child has graduated and is over the age of consent (18), a parent or guardian may not request or receive a transcript without the written authorization from the student.
+NOTE: HCDSB does not forward transcripts or diplomas to Colleges or Universities as student records are kept confidential.
+If your child has graduated and is over the age of consent (18 years), you may not request or receive a transcript without the written authorization from your son or daughter.